resource0x/concert0x/README.md

 ## Keyboard shortcuts

-You can use the wheel as a "control" for a program.
+You can use the pitch wheel as a "control" for a program.
 Rotate a wheel, hit note C, then release the wheel.
-This will be interpreted as
+This will be interpreted as "\rec" command.
-"\rec" command.
 Here's the list of shortcuts:

 - C : `\rec`
 - D : `\save` (save song under generated name)